-I. The Concept of Core Inflation
+2. The Concept of Core Inflation

-Milton Friedman's (1970) dictum "Inflation is always and everywhere a monetary phenomena" provides room for the concept of core inflation.3 Friedman further elaborated:4

-"Common to all disturbances, is that the price movements reflect changes in the quantity of money ...The other explanation has been in terms of some special circumstances of the particular occasion: good or bad harvest; disruption in international trade; and so on in great variety."

-The different approaches to core inflation are surveyed in Roger (1998) and Wynne (1999).
-According to Roger (1998) "there are two broad concepts of core inflation.
+Milton Friedman's (1970) dictum, "Inflation is always and everywhere a monetary phenomenon", provides room for the concept of core inflation.
+Friedman further elaborated: "Common to all disturbances, is that the price movements reflect changes in the quantity of money.
+The other explanation has been in terms of some special circumstances of the particular occasion: good or bad harvest; disruption in international trade; and so on in great variety."3 According to Roger (1998: p.
+1), "there are two broad concepts of core inflation.
 One concept views core inflation as the persistent component of measured inflation.
-The second concept views core inflation as the generalized component of measured inflation".
-5
+The second concept views core inflation as the generalized component of measured inflation."4

 Belonging to the first group are measures aimed at capturing directly the persistent component of inflation.
-Examples include univariate smoothing techniques and the multivariate structural VAR method first presented in Quah and Vahey (1995).
-A second group of approaches focuses on capturing the generalized component of inflation-which is also likely to be persistent-by excluding from measured inflation the effects of so-called non-core shocks.
+Examples include univariate smoothing techniques and the multivariate structural VAR method, first presented in Quah and Vahey (1995).
+A second group of approaches focuses on capturing the generalized component of inflation - which is also likely to be persistent - by excluding from measured inflation the effects of so-called non-core shocks.
 This approach consists of techniques that re-weight or exclude particular price series in a systematic way (for instance, measures of the well-known 'excluding energy and unprocessed food'-type) or make use of robust estimators such as the median or trimmed means, in order to down-weight outliers in the cross-section of price changes in a flexible way.

-Starting from Friedman's view, first of the views was emphasized by Eckstein (1981), Quah &Vahey (1995)6 with a common argument of association of supply shocks with short-lived inflation disturbances7.
-This concept of core inflation attempts to measure inflation essentially as a monetary phenomenon and exhibits more persistence or less variability than the aggregate measured inflation under the assumption of long run monetary neutrality8.
+Starting from Friedman's view, first of the views was emphasized by Eckstein (1981) and Quah and Vahey (1995) with a common argument of association of supply shocks with short-lived inflation disturbances.5 This concept of core inflation attempts to measure inflation essentially as a monetary phenomenon and exhibits more persistence or less variability than the aggregate measured inflation under the assumption of long run monetary neutrality.6